 The Studentenwerk Seezeit (Student Services) is the biggest provider of student housing in Konstanz and offers more than 1.800 places in their Halls of Residence.
 These rooms are generally located in single or double flats as well as in smaller and larger shared flats (called Wohngemeinschaften - WGs).
 Though flats might be shared, it is guaranteed that students get their own room.
 Due to the great demand, the rooms are allocated randomly.
 This is why it is important that international degree-seeking students should make sure that they apply for a place in a hall or a dormitory as soon as possible.
 International exchange students benefit here because they can usually be sure of a guaranteed room as long as they keep application deadlines.

 Some of the halls are located close to the city centre and close to the river Rhine, while other accommodation facilities lie directly adjacent to the university.
 This means that all the halls are well connected to the university and are easy to reach on foot, by bike or by bus.
-The rents for single and double occupancy flats lie between 260 and 350 Euros per month, depending on the room size.
-The offers also include shared flats (WGs) with two and up to 7 occupants (235 – 275 Euros).
+The rents for single and double occupancy flats as well as rooms in shared flats lie between 260 and 350 Euros per month, depending on the room size.
 In the halls of residence, the flats are furnished.

 1. Application for Exchange Students and DAAD-scholarship holders